|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 UNIX environments support virtually any terminal type, terminal definitions being held in a system database.
 This database must contain enough details for the terminal being used in order that Adis can function.

 Adis uses the standard input and output device interfaces for terminal I/O and so such terminal I/O can be redirected but with the restriction that you must not redirect standard input from a file unless it is a terminal device.

 (use the appropriate (

-`) character) whereas redirecting the
+`) character) whereas redirecting

-in a run time error.
+could result in a run time error.

 The COBOL run-time system depends on a terminfo database being available and providing various terminal details to support the Adis module.
 The run time system regards some details as essential, and returns a run time error if they are not available.
 It regards all others as optional (making use of many of them and ignoring the rest).
 The following tables list entries in a terminfo terminal description that are recognized by the COBOL system.
 See your UNIX system documentation for details on the system terminfo database and how to specify terminal capabilities.

 The following entries must be present for the Micro Focus COBOL system to operate correctly.
 Entries marked with an asterisk (*) should be set appropriately for the type of terminal.